Banjo-Kazooie: Nuts & Bolts: Gameplay

-Banjo-Kazooie: Nuts & Bolts is a 3D platform game in which the player controls the bear-and-bird duo of Banjo and Kazooie to construct vehicles and complete challenges.
+Banjo-Kazooie: Nuts & Bolts is a 3D platform game in which the player controls the bear-and-bird duo of Banjo & Kazooie to construct vehicles and complete challenges.
 The player finds or earns vehicle components and blueprints across six worlds to give their vehicles new traversal abilities and complete further challenges.
 The story is set eight years after Banjo-Tooie (2000).
 Banjo and Kazooie's archenemy, the witch Gruntilda, returns to their homeland Spiral Mountain for revenge.
 The Lord of Games ("L.O.G."), who claims to have created every video game, interrupts them and proposes a vehicle-based competition with the winner to own the mountain.

 The player starts in the hub world, Showdown Town, a city where they can explore and converse with non-player characters (NPCs).
-The player uses vehicle components—of which there are more than 1,600 options—to build vehicles including automobiles, helicopters, submarines, hovercrafts, boats, and aeroplanes in Mumbo's Motors, a workshop in the hub.
+The player uses vehicle components—of which there are more than 1,600 options—to build vehicles including automobiles, helicopters, submarines, hovercraft, boats, and aeroplanes in Mumbo's Motors, a workshop in the hub.
 Another character in the hub lets the player purchase additional vehicle parts and blueprints.
 The player can test drive their creations to determine potential improvements.

 Like previous Banjo-Kazooie games, the player collects golden jigsaw puzzle pieces, Jiggies, to progress.
 To do so, they partake in Jiggy Games, time-limited minigame challenges, including races, combat, deliveries, transporting NPCs, and an embedded, side-scrolling parody minigame featuring the character Klungo.
 The challenges accept multiple solutions depending on the vehicle the player uses and reward a Jiggy to be claimed from a dispenser in the hub.
 The player receives a trophy for surpassing a challenge's best time; collecting four trophies earns an additional Jiggy.
 There are a total of 131 Jiggies, and additional worlds open when specific Jiggy thresholds are met.

 Nuts & Bolts removes the exploration-based platforming that characterised its predecessors, but the player may disembark from their vehicle to explore on foot.
 Banjo and Kazooie can grab ledges, swim underwater, balance on tightropes, and jump.
 They do not retain their traversal and combat abilities from prior games, but Kazooie can use a spanner as a melee weapon.
 Their agility and the spanner's attack power can be upgraded in the hub.
 Scattered around the worlds are collectible musical notes, which serve as currency to purchase blueprints and parts.
 Musical notes vary in value by colour (gold, silver, or bronze).

 Players who own Nuts & Bolts and Banjo-Kazooie (1998) on the same Xbox 360 can unlock bonus content, such as novelty vehicle parts.
 Local and online multiplayer modes let up to eight players compete in challenges, such as races and association football, and battle opponents cooperatively.
 Players can compete using custom or pre-made vehicles and share vehicle blueprints over Xbox Live.